SAP-samples/teched2023-DT169/exercises/ex3/README.md

 In this exercise we will see how you can seamlessly navigate from the SAC story to another S/4HANA application with the required context passed between the two.
 Scenario for analysis - We want to find the details of the Supplier with the highest number of open purchase order items.

-In the ‘Open Purchase Orders’ page, scroll to the chart which displays the Number of Open PO items per Supplier.
+In the **‘Open Purchase Orders’** page, scroll to the chart which displays the Number of Open PO items per Supplier and click on it.

 Click on the **Ellipsis** button.